GAA Statistics: The football championship’s power rankings

 27 Antrim

 No stadium, 27th in championship rankings and 26th in the league.
-Their win over Louth in the qualifiers was their first since 2015. (+1)
+Their win over Louth in the qualifiers was a major shock, their first since 2015. (+1)

 28 Limerick